Skip to content

 What is an AI SDR?

 An AI SDR is a system that carries out sales development conversations across phone, email, and chat using company data, approved sales rules, and conversation context.
+They can be used for both inbound and outbound use cases, responding to interest as it comes in or initiating contact with prospects on a target list.

 During a conversation, the agent interprets what a prospect says, asks qualification questions, responds with approved information, books meetings, and syncs the outcome to the CRM.